 Bike Exchange News

-Boys & Girls Club of Mercer County Bike Exchange Opens for a Tenth Season
+Boys & Girls Club of Mercer County Bike Exchange Opens for an 11th Season

-On Saturday, March 26st at 10am, the Boys & Girls Club of Mercer County Bike Exchange Opens for its eighth season.
+On Saturday, March 21st at 10am, the Boys & Girls Club of Mercer County Bike Exchange Opens for its eighth season.
 The shop located in the Capital Plaza shopping center at 1500 North Olden Avenue in Ewing collects, repairs and sells bikes that have been donated from individuals across the region.
-Since its founding in 2009 and after 10 years in business, the Bike Exchange has sold more than 19,000 bikes and raised more than $975,000 for the Boys and Girls Club.
+Since its founding in 2009 and after 10 years in business, the Bike Exchange has sold more than 19,000 bikes and raised more than $985,000 for the Boys and Girls Club (after expenses).

 The achievement of the past 10 years in business demonstrates the power of a simple idea.
 Recycling, refurbishing and selling used bikes can reduce the amount of waste going to landfills, help low income families and individuals purchase low-cost bikes, encourage fitness, health and green transportation options, provide young people with valuable work skills, and raise significant funds for an important cause.
 This compelling idea has attracted hundreds of volunteers, thousands of bike donations, and thousands of satisfied customers.